j0ono0/attiny85_snake/README.md

-# attiny85_snake
+# Snake running on an custom built ATtiny85 game console

 Snake game that runs on a custom designed and built handheld game console.
 At its heart is a ATtiny85 microcontroller.
+This project has been my first attempt using surface mount devices and my second attempt at designing a PCB.

 I'm in the process of a complete write up.
 Feel free to ask question via social media if this project is of interest to you.

-All code has been written in C. This provides good control over program size and performance which is critical due to the restricted hardware specifications.
+Snake has been written in C. This provides good control over program size and performance which is critical due to the restricted hardware specifications.

 ## Hardware

-This project has been my first attempt using surface mount devices and my second attempt at designing a PCB.
-Component selection and PCB layout was dictated by what I though (with no prior experience) I could successfully solder by hand with a soldering iron.
+Initial PCB design was (unsurprisingly) dictated by the format a handheld game console might take.
+A few layouts were considered, finally settling on a landsacpe composition that would provide a more comfortable device to use plus create a little more space for parts.
+Maximum dimensions were set to fit within 10cm x 10cm.
+This matches a cost effective price-point offered by PCBWay, the PCB manufacturer I selected for this project.
+With primary layout goals loosly in place, component selection and exact positioning was undertaken.
+Component selection was dictated by what I though (with no prior experience) I could successfully solder by hand with a soldering iron.
+On the PCB this translated to footprints with larget pads and generous spacing between components.

 ### Attiny85 microcontroller